Participating institutions

 Our research focuses on the development and application of imaging techniques to assess brain structure and function in health and disease, with a particular focus on preclinical MRI in stroke.
 We aim to elucidate mechanisms and predict outcome relating to pathophysiology, recovery processes and treatment effects from acute to chronic stages after cerebrovascular injury.
 Our lab facilities include two preclinical MRI scanners (at 7.0 and 9.4 T), a HD-CCD camera for in vivo optical imaging, EEG/ECoG-electrode arrays and rodent-specific transcranial magnetic stimulation (TMS) equipment, and we have experience with various experimental stroke models.
 Through collaborations with different local, national and international groups we can accomplish a strong multidisciplinary research approach.
 Our studies are orchestrated from a strong translational perspective through parallel studies in animal models and patients, close dialogue with clinicians, and sharp attention to bridging findings from bench to bedside.
 Website: www.dijkhuizenlab.nl

-Early career investigators: Maik Derksen, Bart Franx, Esther van Leeuwen, Anu Meerwaldt, Milou Straathof, Vera Wielenga
+Early career investigators: Esther van Leeuwen, Vera Wielenga and Linda Reiland

 University Medical Center Utrecht II